nunit/nunit-transforms/nunit3-bootstrap/README.md

 The following transform is included:

-* `html-report-bootstrap.xslt` create a report with pass results and output with expand/collapse
+* `html-report-bootstrap.xslt` create a report with pass/fail results and output with expand/collapse

 This transform may be used independently or through the `nunit3-console` `--result` option.
 When used with `nunit3-console`, use a command-line similar to this: